KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/selectedrowviewstateroutinghtmllight.jpg)

-Add a row for each Data Grid variable to store to a view state parameter.
+Add a row for each Data Grid variable to store to a View State Parameter.

-**Follow Selected Value**
+_Follow Selected Value_

-When checked, row selection highlight will retain view on screen during scroll event.
+: When checked, row selection highlight will retain view on screen during scroll event.

-**Default Fallback on Deselect**
+_Default Fallback on Deselect_

-When checked, default viewstate parameter values will be used (if set) in the absence of a row select.
+: When checked, default viewstate parameter values will be used (if set) in the absence of a row select.

-## File Export
+## _File Export_

 ![Screenshot](img/fileexport.jpg)